sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 code_challenge and code_challenge_method

 >  OPTIONAL.
-See NL Gov OAuth2 profile.
-REQUIRED in Use Cases where public clients are involved.
+The use of PKCE is REQUIRED in Use Cases where public clients are involved and is RECOMMENDED in Use Cases where confidential clients are involved.

 claims